juanjomendez96/Music-App-Frontend/README.md

 :tada: You have installed locally your new music website!

 #### Note: If you want to use your own database, download the backend of the app here: https://github.com/golly10/Music-App-Backend
+#### Once you have changed the database, please, change the axios urls get and post from all the views.